 One-time workshops offered periodically throughout the year to provide basic information on nicotine addiction, quitting smoking, withdrawal symptoms, and quit aids like nicotine replacement therapy (NRT) and prescriptions medication.
 These workshops are free and take place on campus.

-Using the American Cancer Society Freshstart program, FSAP offers 8-week educational support groups throughout the year to provide support as you decide to become nicotine-free.
-Support groups are facilitated by a trained counselor and are free of charge.
+Using the American Cancer Society Freshstart program, FSAP offers individual counseling to provide support as you work to become nicotine-free.
+Support groups are also offered occasionally, free-of-charge, by a trained counselor.

 The following national and local services are also available to support your efforts to quit: